 Before choosing a rental truck company, it's important to shop around.
 Call at least three to five companies to compare available services and costs.
 Rental truck costs may be determined by:

 - The number of days you use the truck

-- The need for a one-way rental (long distance moves) vs. a local, round-trip
+- The need for a one-way rental (for long-distance moves) vs. a local, round-trip rental

 - The time of year you move